nicksweet/Clink/README.md

-When a peer updates their local state data by callling `func update(localPeerData: [String: Any)` all registered notification handlers of all connected peers will be called, this time being passed in a clink notification of case `.updated`, with the updated peer as an associated type:
+When a peer updates their local state data by callling `func update(localPeerData: [String: Any)` all registered notification handlers of all connected peers will be called, this time being passed in a clink notification of case `.updated`, with the updated peer ID as an associated type:

 ```swift
 let token = Clink.shared.addNotificationHandler { [weak self] (notif: Clink.Notification) in